DEV Community

 X_train, X_valid, y_train, y_valid = train_test_split(X, y, train_size=0.8, test_size=0.2, random_state=0)

-You have to split data into training and validation sets in order to prevent data leakage.
+You have to split data into training and validation sets to prevent data leakage.
 As a result, whatever preprocessing technique you carry out on the training features set is the same as the one you carry out on the validation features set.

-Now the dataset is ready to be processed!
+Now the dataset is ready for preprocessing!

 Data Cleaning